 The bad news about getting serious with beauty is that the products cost a lot.
 You can easily burn through several hundred dollars in a single shopping trip just to buy one of each kind of item for your hair, face, and skin.
 In fact, statistics show that cosmetics are a billion-dollar industry, and product prices are on the upswing.

 The good news with getting serious about beauty is that you don’t have to go that route.
-Plenty of simple beauty hacks can get you the results of those uber-expensive options for less — and while saving yourself from unnamable chemicals with unknown effects on your health.
+Plenty of simple beauty hacks can get you the results of those uber-expensive options for less — and while saving yourself from unnameable chemicals with unknown effects on your health.

 A lot of options exist in this department.
 Read on for our favorites.

-1. Fall in Love with Coconut Oil
+1. Fall in love with coconut oil

 Coconut oil has powerful moisturizing qualities.
 With a texture more like butter than oil, you can rub coconut oil into your skin, hair and cuticles to moisturize and protect.